Wrapped In Jamie Border Pattern

 Congratulations!
 Your Border is now finished and your square complete.

-This blog post contains affiliate links.
-I only link to products or services that I use, would use or that I think are beneficial and of high quality standard for my Black Sheep Crochet flock.
+This blog post may still contain a few old affiliate links (in the yarn section).
+I only ever linked to products or services that I use, would use or that I think are beneficial and of high quality standard for my Black Sheep Crochet Flock.
+My recommendation was/is neither based on nor influenced by monetary gain.

 Did you know that I offer a 20% discount on my products and patterns for my VIP Black Sheep Crochet Flock Members?
 You can find a few options at the top in the sidebar.
 I don’t spam or anything gross like that!